CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 so numbers are relative to those collections.
 Lessons on the other hand are relative to main tracks and chapters.

-How these numbers are used in the new site is unclear.
+How these numbers are used in the new site is unclear, specially for side tracks, so for now `"videoNumber"` is optional.
 Feel free to propose how video numbers could be used.

 #### Languages and topics

 The actual values for these haven't been decided, so we are open for you to suggest the set of possible values to have as options.
-There's not real limit to how many languages and topics can be specified on each video, but up to two or three should be appropriate.
+There's no limits on how many languages and topics can be specified on each video, but up to one or two should be appropriate.

+If `"languages"` or `"topics"` aren't set, they will default to an empty array.

 #### Contributions enabling

 Es you would expect,
 the corresponding value can be either `true` or `false`.
 Setting it to false would hide the contributions panel in the corresponding video page.

-If not set,
-lessons and guest tutorials default to `false` and challenges to `true`.
+If `"canContribute"` is not set, lessons and guest tutorials default to `false` and challenges to `true`.

 #### Code examples